wcchin/wcchin.github.io/.poole_generator/input/Curriculum_Vitae.md

 - A two-levels agent based model of social segregation. (rethinking model).
 - Fractal skylines series (in preparation)
 - Vertical displacement activities series (in preparation)
-- A socio-ecological perspective on COVID-19 spatiotemporal integrated vulnerability in Singapore (submitted book chapter, under review)
+- A socio-ecological perspective on COVID-19 spatiotemporal integrated vulnerability in Singapore (second revision)

 ## Conferences Presentations
 - 2020 - Identification of super-spreaders and super-susceptibles locations from directed and weighted human movement networks for disease control and prevention, in **Conference on Complex Systems 2020**, Online.